 - Publish or share any copyrighted software, media or materials owned by third parties, unless permitted by that third party.

-- Download illegal copies of music, films, games or other software, whether via files haring services or other technologies.
+- Download illegal copies of music, films, games, or other software, whether via files sharing services or other technologies.

 Monitoring internet use

 Charity IT and internet resources — including computers, smart phones, and internet connections — are provided for legitimate business use.